SoftwareHeritage/swhapguide/SWHAP@Paris.md

 ### Archiving Source Code

+In order to archive your source code properly in Software Heritage archive, you first want to create a standalone "Source Code" repository containing your reconstructed versionned source code only and independant from the workbench.

+To do so, create an orphan branch of the "Workbench", containing only the `versionned_source_code` folder.
+Push this orphan branch into a new public dedicated repository, that you can typically call "MySoftware Source Code".
+This repository will be used for ingestion in the Software Heritage Archive, as described in the following step.

 Even though Software Heritage automatically archives any repository publicly available on Github we suggest yout to specifically schedule it to make sure everything runs smoothly.
 To do so, visit the Software Heritage ["Save code now" page](https://archive.softwareheritage.org/save/), and submit the URL of you `Source Code` final repository.
 You can then follow the archival status of your code [there](https://archive.softwareheritage.org/save/list/).

 Once your repository has been archived you can search for its archive location using its URL in Software Heritage.
 Clicking on the `Permaling tab` and clicking on the two `archived` badges, you can retrieve a markdown code snippet.
 Use these code snippets in the READ.ME of your `Source Code` repository.
 This will display the badges on the first page of your repository, allowing anyone visiting it to click on them and get access to its archive on Software Heritage.

-MF: do we want to forammy archive the `Depository`repo?
+MF: do we want to formally archive the `Depository`repo?

 ### Archiving additional materials and software information